 22 Different Types of Boots for Women

-Boots come in many shaft and heel height.
-Many kinds of boots for women are named for how much of the foot and leg they cover.
+Ankle boots come in many shaft and heel heights.
+You'll notice that many kinds of boots for women are named for how much of the foot and leg they cover!
 This is the case with ankle boots, they are a boot style that reaches a couple inches above the ankle.

 Ankle boots were previously made of silk and satin when they were first introduced in 1804.
-Shoemakers eventually used leather, which along with nubuk and suede, is a popular ankle boot material today.
+Shoemakers eventually used leather.
+Along with nubuck and suede, it is still a popular ankle boot material today.

-Ankle boots now come in vibrant colors and metallics such as gold.
+Ankle boots now come in vibrant colors, jet black, bright white boots and metallics such as gold.
 Some are studded and even embroidered, like these ones from Valentino.
 Many have animal prints such as snake.